Pramu-99/100-Days-of-DevOps/README.md

+# 100 Days of DevOps

+This repository documents my **100 Days of DevOps** learning challenge.
+Each day focuses on a practical DevOps/Linux task, starting from Linux fundamentals and user management, and gradually moving into advanced topics like containerization, CI/CD pipelines, cloud infrastructure, automation, and monitoring.
+The goal is to **learn by doing**, track daily progress, and create a public portfolio of DevOps skills.

 ## Learning Roadmap
 - Days 1–10: Linux fundamentals, user management, SSH hardening
 - Days 11–20: Git, GitHub, version control, CI/CD basics